FabianLauer/unsplash-json/README.md

 ### Users, Photos, Categories and Batches

-This api wrapper provides classes for all major entity types of the unsplash API, namely `User`, `Photo`, `Category` and `CuratedBatch` (curated batches are WIP).
+This api wrapper provides classes for all major entity types of the unsplash API, namely `User`, `Photo`, `Category` and `CuratedBatch`.
 These classes provide static methods called `load*(...)` that load an entity by its typical identifier (such as a user name or photo id) and return an instance of its respective class that holds the requested data, for example:

 ```typescript
 const user = await api.User.loadByUsername(myApiClient, 'crew');